opentensor/developer-docs/docs/getting-started/installation.md

 # Install Bittensor

-Before you can start developing, install Bittensor and then create Bittensor wallet.
+Before you can start developing, you must install Bittensor and then create Bittensor wallet.

 ## Upgrade